You are here:

 - Monday, 27 October 2025 16:00

-On 27 October 2025 we will welcome Kathleen Beger, Christoph Hilgert and Henner Kropp.
-They are former members of the Graduate School for East and Southeast European Studies and will share their career paths in the academic profession.
+On 27 October 2025 we will welcome Christoph Hilgert, Henner Kropp, Jacqueline Nießer and Kathleen Randýsek-Beger.
+They are former members of the Graduate School for East and Southeast European Studies and will share their career paths in the academic and non-academic profession.
 This talk will be held in English.

 What comes after the doctorate?
 Join us for an inspiring event where four alumni of the Graduate School for East and Southeast European Studies share their career paths within and beyond academia.